 3TV | CBS 5 PHOENIX (3TV/CBS 5) - Advocates of Arizona’s wild horses delivered on Wednesday a 300,000-signature petition to Sen. Jeff Flake's office in Phoenix, opposing the mass killing of federally protected horses and burros across the U.S. The Salt River Wild Horse Management Group and its partner, the American Wild Horse Campaign, are urging the senator to oppose the Bureau of Land Management’s 2018 budget.
 This financial plan asks Congress to give the bureau permission to kill wild horses and burros and sell the animals for slaughter, according to the Salt River Wild Horse Management Group.
 The Senate

-Tonto National Forest, Mesa, Ariz. — The public of Arizona fought hard for the protection of the iconic and beloved Salt River wild horses so that they can stay in their home where they have lived for centuries.
-The Salt River Wild Horse Management Group, whose volunteers are present daily to monitor and steward the wild horses, are seeing more and more incidents of people treating them badly.
-We offer the following ten tips for safe and enjoyable viewing of wild horses and hope that you will share them.
-Please do not approach, touch, chase, tame or feed wild horses;
+The public of Arizona fought hard for the protection of the iconic and beloved Salt River wild horses so that they can stay in their home where they have lived for centuries.
+The Salt River Wild Horse Management Group, whose volunteers are present daily to monitor and steward the wild horses, are seeing more incidents of people treating them unwisely.
+We offer the following ten tips for safe and enjoyable viewing of wild horses so that horses and people can live together without incidents and hope that you will share them.
+Observe a distance of at least 50 feet from

 The budget, if approved, will allow for the murder and slaughter of Americas wild horses and burros on a national scale!
 The Salt River Wild Horse Management Group is once again outraged!
 While it may not affect the Salt River wild horses directly, this budget will put all wild horses and burros under the jurisdiction of the Bureau of Land Management (BLM) in great harm.
 The BLM manages approximately 60,000 to 70,000 wild horses left in the wild and 45,000 of them that are stuck in holding pens.
 We consider those wild horses and burros just as valuable and cherished